ngoiyaeric/Analytics/README.md

 GitHub Search API has a rate limit of 30 requests per minute for authenticated requests.
 The rate limit allows you to make up to 10 requests per minute for unauthenticated requests.
 Thus, you need a GitHub personal access token (PAT) to make requests in the data source service.
 You can follow [these steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to get a PAT.

 In order to search repositories, you need to send HTTP GET requests to GitHub API.
 You can easily do so using the [`requests`](https://docs.python-requests.org/en/latest/) package.
-The following code block sends an HTTP GET request to GitHub Search API and obtains the recently-pushed repositories that uses C# as the primary programming language.
+The following code block sends an HTTP GET request to GitHub Search API and obtains the recently-pushed repositories that use C# as the primary programming language.
 ```
 import requests